asantos2000/fn-thumb/README.md

 # fn-thumb function

 A thumbnail generator example using [FnProject](http://fnproject.io/) and [Minio's](http://docs.minio.io/docs/javascript-client-api-reference) javascript API.
-This is a simple example of how build an AWS Lambda like function.
+This is a simple example of how to build an AWS Lambda like function.

 ![](res/image003.png)